SupaeroDataScience/RLchallenge/README.md

 <li> If your agent uses only the raw pixels from the image, you're playing in the "Deepmind" league.
 If your agent reaches an average score of 15, you're sure to have at the maximum grade (plus possible additional benefits).
 </ul>

+Recall that the evaluation will start by running 'run.py' on our side, so 'FlappyPolicy' should call an already trained policy, otherwise we will be evaluating your agent during learning, which is not the goal.
+Of course, we will check your learning code and we will greatly appreciate insightful comments and additional material like (documentation, discussion, comparisons, perspectives, state-of-the-art...).

 # Installation

 You will need to install a few things to get started.